Biman Bangladesh Airlines: Services

 In 2013, Biman signed agreements with SITA and Mercator to provide infrastructure support and revenue accounting services to the airline.
-In 2014, Biman launched advance seat reservation system on its website.
-The airline also offers online meal selection option, where the passenger can choose from diabetic meals, vegetarian meals, Asian vegetarian meal, child meal and Muslim meal, that will be served on board.
+In 2014, Biman launched an advanced seat reservation system on its website.
+The airline also offers an online meal selection option, where the passenger can choose from diabetic meals, vegetarian meals, Asian vegetarian meals, child meals and Muslim meals, that will be served on board.
 In collaboration with a third-party service provider, Biman allows passengers to request Business Class upgrades as well as adjacent extra seats after booking an economy class fare.

 Flight classes

 A two-class service (J and Y) is operated on most of Biman's aircraft.
-The Business Class cabin on its Boeing 777 are arranged in a 2–3–2 configuration, while economy class cabin is set up in a 3–3–3 configuration.
+The Business Class cabin on its Boeing 777 is arranged in a 2–3–2 configuration, while economy class cabin is set up in a 3–3–3 configuration.
+Biman has two types of Business Class layout in its Boeing 787.
+The 787-8 variant has its Business Class cabin arranged in a 2-2-2 configuration.
+On the other hand, the Business Class cabin on the 787-9 variant is set up in a more comfortable 1-2-1 configuration.
+All 787s' have their Economy class cabin arranged in a 3-3-3 configuration.
+Also, the 787-9s' on its fleet are the first to introduce a Premium Economy class into Biman's service.
 The narrow-body Boeing 737-800s' Business Class is set up in a 2–2 configuration while Economy Class is in a 3–3 arrangement.
 Business Class passengers of Biman Bangladesh Airlines have exclusive access to airport and hotel lounges around the globe.